Linarang: Description

 Linarang is prepared by first sautéing the fish with garlic, red onions, and tomatoes.
 It is then added to a broth with fermented black beans (tausi), chilis, and a souring agent.
 The souring agent is usually bilimbi (iba), unripe mangoes, or tamarind (sambag), but can also be any sour fruit.

 Variations

 Linarang can vary depending on the type of fish used.
 The most commonly used are porcupinefish (tagotongan), stingrays (pagi), barracuda (rompe), triggerfish (pakol, pugot, and tikos), marlin (malasugui), cobia or snakehead (tasik), parrotfish (molmol or isda sa bato), and Spanish mackerel (tanguigue).

-A notable variant from Cordova, Cebu is linarang na bakasi or nilarang bakasi, which is made from moray eels (bakasi); specifically the little moray (Gymnothorax richardsonii), which is abundant in the waters around the municipality.
+A notable variant from Cordova, Cebu, is linarang na bakasi or nilarang bakasi, which is made from moray eels (bakasi); specifically the little moray (Gymnothorax richardsonii), which is abundant in the waters around the municipality.
 The eels are commonly referred to as "baby eels" in English due to their size, even though they are fully-grown adults.

 In popular culture

-Linarang was featured on the Netflix TV series, Street Food (TV series) in the Cebu, Philippines episode.
+Linarang was featured on the Netflix TV series Street Food in the Cebu, Philippines episode.